20 Great Lead Magnets to Build Your Email List

 Lead Magnet Ideas to Attract Email Subscribers

-There is a saying in the online marketing field, “The gold is in the list.”
-Through an email list, you can keep in touch with your prospective buyers, show off your expertise, build trust and rapport with your market, and send subscribers through your funnel to boost sales.
+There is a saying in the online marketing field, “The list is gold.”
+Through an email list, you can keep in touch with your prospective buyers, follow up with leads, show off your expertise, build trust and rapport with your market, and send subscribers through your funnel to boost sales.
 It’s one of the most effective methods for building a profitable home business.

-The challenge in email marketing is in enticing people to give their name and email to you.
+The challenge in email marketing is in enticing people to give you their name and email.
 That’s where the lead magnet comes in.

 What Is a Lead Magnet?

 A lead magnet is a valuable item you offer visitors to your website in exchange for their name and email address.
-People are overwhelmed by email and leery about giving it out.
+People are overwhelmed by email and leery about giving out their email address.
 The lead magnet offers them something irresistible to encourage them to subscribe to your email list.

 What Makes a Great Lead Magnet?